 - sometimes to activate the DNA polymerase

-The RT step is then followed by the multi-cycle PCR amplification process which can now use the new DNA strand as a template for exponential copying….the billion-fold amplification reaction, or ‘PCR’ part.
+The RT step is followed by the multi-cycle PCR amplification process.
+This uses the new DNA strand as a template for exponential copying….the billion-fold amplification reaction, or ‘PCR’ part.

 - PCR primers…a primer!